Frequently Asked Questions

-The semester before graduation, students will be contacted to come in and complete a senior checkout.
+The semester before graduation, College of Agriculture students will be contacted to come in and complete a senior checkout.
 A senior checkout includes completing a diploma information sheet, and reviewing your degree audit to ensure you are aware of all remaining courses to graduate.
 Senior checkouts are typically completed one to two weeks before scheduling begins for the following semester.
 It is very important to keep your graduation date accurate on myLSU, as you could potentially miss out on important graduation deadlines if your graduation date is not correct.
-Your advisor cannot update your graduation date for you.
+Your faculty advisor cannot declare or modify your graduation date for you.

 Go to the Financial Aid and Scholarships website or visit their office in 1146 Pleasant Hall.

 I have questions about College of Agriculture scholarships.